 If you want to see more information, like full details of your next appointment, you can make the tile for any app larger; that's no longer restricted to built in apps from Microsoft and phone makers.

-Tiles like the dialler, maps, settings and IE that don't show any live information don't have to take up a full slot on screen.
+Tiles like the dialler, maps, settings and Internet Explorer that don't show any live information don't have to take up a full slot on screen.